forwardemail/forwardemail.net/app/views/guides/smtp-integration/index.md

     L --> M[Test and Create Account]
 ```

-1. Open Thunderbird and go to Account Settings
+1. Open Betterbird and go to Account Settings
 2. Click "Account Actions" and select "Add Mail Account"
 3. Enter your name, email address, and password
 4. Click "Manual Config" and enter the following details: